42 Commonwealth

 Caroline French died in October of 1914.

-42 Commonwealth was not listed in the 1915 or later Blue Books
+42 Commonwealth was not listed in the Blue Books after 1914.

 On May 21, 1917, the trustees of Jonathan French’s estate transferred a fifty percent interest in 42 Commonwealth (and several other properties) to the Diocesan Board of Missions of the Protestant Episcopal Church in Massachusetts.
 The transfer represented the interest held for the benefit of Caroline L. W. French during her lifetime under Jonathan French’s will.